 INTRODUCTION

+To anticipate periodic changes induced by Earth rotation and the annual translation around the sun, many organisms have evolved and endogenous clock that coordinate biological processes including cell division, photosynthesis and protein synthesis, called circadian rhythms

 RESULTS

-An optimized and automatically controlled cultivation system ensures a high level of circadian synchronization in our cell cultures.
+An optimized and automatically controlled cultivation system ensures a high level of circadian synchronization

 Culture synchrony was optimized in our experimental design to ensure an accurate identification of genes exhibiting diurnal rhythmic expression patterns under distinct photoperiods corresponding to different seasons.
-In order to achieve this, we optimized a cultivation system consisting of photochemostats operating in continuous mode.
-These photochemostats were controlled by accurate automatic devices regulating temperature, pH, cell density, growth media addition and light irradiance (Supplemental Figure1) (del Río et al., 2015).
-Our photochemostats are bubble columns with an external jacket where flowing water to a cooling device maintained the culture temperature exactly at 20ºC.
+In order to achieve this, we optimized a culturen system consisting of photochemostats operating in continuous regime.
+These photochemostats were controlled by accurate automatic devices regulating temperature, pH, , flow rate of media addition and irradiance (Supplemental Figure1) (del Río et al., 2015).
+They are bubble columns with an external jacket where flowing water from a cooling device, maintaining the culture temperature exactly at 20ºC.
 Culture homogenization was ensured by continuous air sparging from the bottom of the column.
-On demand injection of CO2 into the air stream entering the culture precisely maintained pH at 8.0.
+On demand, injection of CO2 into the air stream entering the culture precisely maintained pH at 8.0.
 Cell density and nutrient availability was maintained at stationary state by the continuous addition of fresh media to the photochemostats using a peristaltic pump at a rate of 45 mL h-1 during the light period (dilution rate 0.3 d-1).
 Excess culture volume was removed by the overflow at the same rate.
-Ostreococcus tauri cultures were grown under long day (LD) conditions (16 hours light: 8 hours dark) simulating a summer day and under short day (SD) conditions (8 hours light: 16 hours dark) simulating a winter day.
+Ostreococcus tauri cultures were grown under long day (LD) condition (16 hours light: 8 hours dark), simulating a summer day, and under short day (SD) condition (8 hours light: 16 hours dark), simulating a winter day.
 Instead of abrupt dark-to-light and light-to-dark transitions, progressive increase and decrease incident light irradiance were used to simulate solar daylight cycles as described in the method sections, Figure 1A.
 For each experiment, two different photochemostats were used with a time offset of 12 hours in the illumination program.
 Samples were collected every four hours and labeled as Zeitgeber time (ZT) N indicating the time point N hours after lights are switched on simulating dawn.
 The time offset between the two photochemostats allowed us to collect samples ZT0/ZT12, ZT4/ZT16 and ZT8/ZT20 simultaneously at 8:00, 12:00 and 16:00 from the first and second photochemostat respectively.
 In this way we completed the sample collection corresponding to an entire day/night cycle in eight hours, Figure 1A.

 Samples collection was performed during three consecutive days under either LD or SD conditions.
 At the end of the third day the illumination program was set to continuous light (LL) in half of the chemostats and continuous darkness (DD) in the other half.
 During the next two days samples were collected under these free running conditions (Supplemental Figure2).
 In overall 84 samples were generated, 18 samples corresponding to three days under LD conditions, 12 samples under LL after LD, 12 samples under DD after LD, 18 samples corresponding to three days under SD conditions, 12 samples under LL after SD and 12 samples under DD after SD.
 Additionally, in this study we reanalyze microarray data previously published (Monnier et al., 2010) generated under neutral day (ND) conditions (12 hours light: 12 hours dark) that could be used to simulate a spring or autumn day.